Skip to main content

 Schools Eligible for Assistance

 Schools are eligible for assistance under the Every Student Succeeds Act (ESSA).
-The two categories for ESSA assistance are:
+The categories for ESSA assistance are:

 • Comprehensive Support and Improvement (CSI)